Prehistory of Iran: Paleolithic

 One of the potential routes for early human migrations toward southern and eastern Asia is Iran, a country characterized by a wide range of geographic variation and resources, which could support early groups of hominins who wandered into the region.
-Evidence for the presence of these early populations in Iran includes some stone artifacts discovered from gravel deposits along the Kashafrud River Basin in eastern Iran, the Mashkid and Ladiz Rivers in the southeast, the Sefidrud River in the north, the Mahabad River in the northwest, and some surface occurrences and isolated finds from the west and northwestern parts of the country.
+Evidence of these early populations includes stone artifacts discovered in gravel deposits along the Kashafrud River Basin in eastern Iran, the Mashkid and Ladiz Rivers in the southeast, the Sefidrud River in the north, the Mahabad River in the northwest, along with isolated finds in the west and northwestern parts of the country.

-The main known early human occupation sites in Iran are: Kashafrud in Khorasan, Mashkid and Ladiz in Sistan, Shiwatoo in Kurdistan, Ganj Par in Gilan, Darband Cave in Gilan, Khaleseh in Zanjan, Tepe Gakia 14 km due east of Kermanshah, Pal Barik in Ilam.
-These sites fall between one million years ago to 200,000 years ago.
+The main early human occupation sites in Iran are: Kashafrud in Khorasan, Mashkid and Ladiz in Sistan, Shiwatoo in Kurdistan, Ganj Par in Gilan, Darband Cave in Gilan, Khaleseh in Zanjan, Tepe Gakia 14 km due east of Kermanshah, Pal Barik in Ilam.
+These sites date from one million to 200,000 years ago.

-Mousterian Stone tools made by Neanderthal man have also been found in various parts of the country.
-There are more cultural remains of Neanderthal man dating back to the Middle Paleolithic period, which mainly have been found in the Zagros region and fewer in central Iran at sites such as Kobeh, Kaldar, Bisetun, Qaleh Bozi, Tamtama, Warwasi.
+Mousterian Stone tools made by Neanderthal man have been found in various parts of the country.
+There are more cultural remains of Neanderthal man dating back to the Middle Paleolithic period in the Zagros region and in central Iran at sites such as Kobeh, Kaldar, Bisetun, Qaleh Bozi, Tamtama, Warwasi.
 In 1949 a Neanderthal radius was discovered by CS Coon in Bisitun Cave.

-Evidence for Upper Paleolithic and Epipaleolithic periods are known mainly from the Zagros region in the caves of Kermanshah and Khorramabad such as Yafteh Cave and a few number of sites in the Alborz range and Central Iran.
-In October 2018 a tooth belonging to a Neanderthal child has been discovered in Iran for the first time.
-The tooth belongs to a six-year-old child that was found along with some rocky tools of the middle Paleolithic period in the mountains of Kermanshah province.
+Evidence for Upper Paleolithic and Epipaleolithic periods are known mainly from the Zagros region in the caves of Kermanshah and Khorramabad such as Yafteh Cave and a few sites in the Alborz range and Central Iran.
+In October 2018, the tooth of a six year old Neanderthal child was discovered in Iran together with tools of the middle Paleolithic period in the mountains of Kermanshah province.